Charting Your Course Through College with an Academic Advisor

 While the practical implications of collaborating with an academic advisor are compelling, one of the most meaningful benefits of developing a relationship with a mentor figure is that he or she is personally invested in your success and enjoyment of the college experience.

-“One of the biggest misconceptions others might have about academic advisors and coaches is that we only help students with course selection,” says Jessica Posey, assistant director of academic advising in Azusa Pacific University’s Undergraduate Academic Success Center.
+“One of the biggest misconceptions others might have about academic advisors and coaches is that we only help students with course selection,” says Jessica Posey, assistant director of academic advising in Azusa Pacific University’s Academic Success Center.
 “We are committed to offering comprehensive academic services, programming, and resources that support students in thinking critically, planning accordingly, and thriving academically.”

 Your advisor will work to make sure your course schedule is a rewarding combination of degree requirements and personal passions that challenge you to learn and grow without feeling bored or overwhelmed.
 Azusa Pacific is committed to helping students find their strengths in a holistic manner, which leads to positive outcomes in academic and personal pursuits.